How to Read a WHOIS Result

 Expiry DateWhen it expires — after this it enters a grace period before being released

-Updated DateLast update to the WHOIS record
+Updated DateLast WHOIS record update

-Name ServersThe DNS servers serving the domain
+Name ServersThe DNS servers serving this domain

 StatusDomain status (clientTransferProhibited, redemptionPeriod, etc.)